awsaavedra/awsaavedra.github.io/_posts/2019-02-24-The-Intelligent-Investor.md

 ### Why Am I Focusing on Defensive Investors and not talking about Enterprising Investors?

-Many people try, and typically fail, to beat the market averages for many reasons, but the reality is that most people think they're above average [lake will-ba-gon example] when in fact that's statistically impossible.
+Many people try, and typically fail, to beat the market averages for many reasons, but the reality is that most people think they're above average<sup>3</sup> when in fact that's statistically impossible.
 Can _YOU_ beat the market consistently for decades?
 You can try, but it is likely that you will fail due to sheer time required, temperamental and intellectual advantage within the market, and the element of markets becoming more efficient particularly at the large capital end i.e. companies in the S&P 500.

 To truly beat the market over long time spans one has to have patience, extreme patience, and an ability to focus on the larger goal while keeping their emotions in check for decades.
 It is a slow, turbulent, and boring process for most.
 People like Warren Buffett, Joel Greenblatt, Charlie Munger, and Ray Dalio are not just rare, they're exceptional in ways beyond just mental powers that we can measure, like IQ.